ucbrise/clipper/README.md

 As a result, Clipper can be safely incorporated into a production serving stack without negatively impacting application latencies.

-Simultaneously, Clipper allows data scientists to easily deploy trained models to production.
+At the same time, Clipper allows data scientists to easily deploy trained models to production.
 Data science is an iterative process, and simplifying the model deployment process allows data scientists to more easily experiment with new features and models to quickly improve application accuracy.
 Data scientists deploy models to Clipper with the same code used for training, eliminating a common class of bugs in machine-learning that arise from code duplication.
-And Clipper supports deploying models trained in many machine learning frameworks and implemented in many programming languages to support the rich ecosystem of data science tools available today.
+And Clipper supports deploying models trained in many machine learning frameworks and implemented in a variety of programming languages to support the rich ecosystem of data science tools available today.